 I will usually check with both methods, the candy thermometer and the bowl of water.
 One year, I had a brand new candy thermometer be off and it ruined my fudge.
-Well it was still edible because I can’t throw out fudge but it was very brittle and not creamy at all.
+Well, it was still edible because I can’t throw out fudge but it was very brittle and not creamy at all.
 So now, I check with both just to be sure.

-Once you have the sugar mixture to the right temperature, it’s just a matter of stirring in the other ingredients well and then spreading them into a butter pan.
+Once you have the sugar mixture to the right temperature, it’s just a matter of stirring in the other ingredients well and then spreading them into a buttered pan.
 Then quickly press in the crushed candy canes.
 You don’t have to press hard, just enough to adhere them to the surface of the fudge.

 - 2 cups Sugar

 - 2 tablespoons Butter